rocketsquawk/jenkins-docker/README.md

 # Jenkins with Docker
 ## What is this?
-This is a Dockerfile and set of helper scripts to get Jenkins CI server with a Docker-in-Docker configuration up and running on your local workstation with a minimum of hassle (and security!)
-With this configuration, you can easily use Docker images as an execution environment in your Pipelines.
+This is a Dockerfile and set of helper scripts to get Jenkins CI server up and running with proper permissions to the host `/var/run/docker.sock`.
+The dreaded and common _permission denied_ problem is solved with a properly built container using this repo.
+Everything is optimised for use on your local workstation with a minimum of hassle (and security!), and not recommended for use in a team setting.
+If the latter is what you're after, just fork and refer to the article referenced at the end of this README.

+With a Jenkins container built from this repo, you can easily use Docker images as an execution environment in your Pipelines.
 For example:
 ```groovy
 pipeline {
     agent {